ovh/docs/pages/web_cloud/web_hosting/hosting_migrating_to_ovh/guide.en-us.md

 ### Step 2: Create and preconfigure a DNS zone for your domain name at OVHcloud <a name="step2"></a>

-If your domain is hosted by another service provider and you would like to transfer it to OVHcloud, you must first create and pre-configure a DNS zone before initiating the transfer, in order to avoid any service interruptions.
+If your domain is hosted by another service provider and you would like to transfer it to OVHcloud, you must first create and preconfigure a DNS zone before initiating the transfer, in order to avoid any service interruptions.

 After your hosting service is installed, log in to your [OVHcloud Control Panel](/links/manager) to create a DNS zone for your domain name.
 Do not use "**www**" when doing this.
 You can refer to our guide on [Creating a DNS zone at OVHcloud](/pages/web_cloud/domains/dns_zone_create).